Your travel expert

 Andean Goose, White-winged Diuca-Finch, Giant Conebill, Tit-like Dacnis, Line-fronted Canastero, Puna Thistletail, Streak-throated Canastero, Tawny tit-Spinetail, White-browed Tit-Spinetail, Stripe-headed Antpitta, Puna Tapaculo, Royal Cinclode, Unstreaked Tit-Tyrant, Inca Wren, White-browed Conebill, Slaty Tanager, Three-striped Hemispingus, Parodi's Hemispingus, Scaled Metaltail, Marcapata Spinetail, Rufous Antpitta, Diademed Tapaculo, Golden-collared Tanager, Rufous-bellied Bush-Tyrant

-Early in the morning (5:30 am), we will leave for the archaeological site of Machu Picchu, a mysterious Incan citadel, discovered in 1911 by the American anthropologist Hiram Bingham.
-We will visit the Plaza de Armas, the Circular Tower, the royal dwellings and the Temple of the Three Windows.
+Early in the morning (5:30 am), we will leave for the archaeological site of Machu Picchu, a mysterious Incan citadel discovered in 1911 by the American anthropologist Hiram Bingham.
+We will visit the Plaza de Armas, the Circular Tower, the royal dwellings, and the Temple of the Three Windows.
 We will also have the opportunity to take a leisurely stroll through the ruins.
-We must not forget our binoculars to enjoy the rich birdlife around the ruins, we will look for the Inca Wren, the Mottle-cheeked Tyrannulet, the Masked Fruiteater, the Sclater's Tyrannulet or the Variable Antshrike.
-After the arrival of the hordes of tourist buses from Cuzco, we will descend to Aguas Calientes, through the high altitude temperate forests.
+We must not forget our binoculars to enjoy the rich birdlife around the ruins: we will look for Inca Wren, Mottle-cheeked Tyrannulet, Masked Fruiteater, Sclater's Tyrannulet, and Variable Antshrike.
+After the arrival of the hordes of tourist buses from Cuzco, we will descend to Aguas Calientes through the high-altitude temperate forests.

 Dinner and overnight stay at the same hotel.